-Atlas Corp. and Cotter Corp. prepared the historical reserve and resource estimates reported here.
-Both companies operated their own processing plant (mill) and produced ores from a large number of operating mines located in the Utah-Colorado region.
+Atlas Corp., Cotter Corp., Homestake Minerals and Umetco Corp. prepared the historical reserve and resource estimates reported here.
+All companies, except Homestake operated their own processing plant (mill) and produced ores from a large number of operating mines located in the Utah-Colorado region.
 While each company had its own resource classification system and terminology, both systems were related to terms adopted by the U.S. Geological Survey and the U.S. Bureau of Mines (Geological Survey Bull.
 1450-A, 1976), and U.S.G.S.
 1980, Circular 831, “Principles of a Resource/Reserve Classification For Minerals”.

-Urano Energy’s initial cumulative 714 thousand lbs. uranium (“U3O8”) historical reserve inventory from the five properties is only the beginning of building Urano’s portfolio of properties with historical reserves and resources.
+Urano Energy’s documented 4.5 million cumulative pounds of uranium (“U3O8”) historical reserve inventory comes from over half of the projects.
+This is only the beginning of building Urano’s portfolio of properties with historical reserves and resources.
 The size of the reserve and resource inventory is expected to substantially increase as the work of reviewing and analyzing the large database associated with all Urano’s properties.

 Uranium mining in Utah and Colorado has a significant history, closely tied to the discovery of rich uranium mineral deposits in Colorado’s southwestern region and contiguous southeastern Utah.
 The Uravan Mining District of Colorado and Utah hosts the Uravan Mineral Belt, a 70-mile (110km) zone of uranium-vanadium deposits in San Miguel, Montrose, and Mesa counties, Colorado, and Grand County, Utah with a history of 80 million pounds of uranium oxide (U3O8) production and over 400 million pounds of vanadium pentoxide (V2O5) production since 1945.
 The uranium and vanadium production has come from the Colorado Plateau type uranium/vanadium deposits, hosted by sandstones of the Upper-Jurassic Salt Wash Member of the Morrison Formation.